xipki/xipki/README.md

   - Customized extension to embed certificates in CRL
   - CMP (RFC 4210 and RFC 4211)
   - API to specify customized certificate profiles
-  - Embedded support of XML-based certificate profile
+  - Support of XML-based certificate profile
   - API to specify customized publisher, e.g. for LDAP and OCSP responder
-  - Embedded support of publisher for OCSP responder
+  - Support of publisher for OCSP responder
   - Signature algorithms of certificates
     - SHA*withRSA: where * is 1, 224, 256, 384 and 512
     - SHA*withRSAandMGF1: where * is 1, 224, 256, 384 and 512
     - SHA*withECDSA: where * is 1, 224, 256, 384 and 512
     - SHA*withPlainECDSA: where * is 1, 224, 256, 384 and 512
     - SHA*withDSA: where * is 1, 224, 256, 384 and 512
- - Embedded support of X.509 extensions
+ - Native support of X.509 extensions (other extensions can be supported by configuring it as blob)
     - AdditionalInformation (German national standard CommonPKI)
     - Admission (German national standard CommonPKI)
     - AuthorityInformationAccess (RFC 5280)